carbon-language/carbon-lang/docs/project/principles/error_handling.md

 example, a function that reads data from a file and validates a checksum might avoid modifying any nonlocal state until validation is successful, and return early if validation fails.
-This recovery strategy relies on the fact that the likely causes of the failure are known and bounded (probably a malformed input file or an I/O error), which allows us to put a bound on the state that might have been invalidated.
+This recovery strategy relies on the fact that the programmer writing the recovery code can _anticipate_ the error and its likely causes (probably a malformed input file or an I/O error), which allows them to put a bound on the state that might have been invalidated.

 A _programming error_ is an error caused by incorrect user code, such as failing to satisfy the preconditions of an operation.
-When such an error is detected, it's not possible for the program to know, or even plausibly guess, what the original cause is.
+While it is possible to anticipate such errors, it is very rare to be able to anticipate the causes of those errors with enough specificity to put a bound on the invalidated state.
 For example, dereferencing a dangling pointer is unambiguously a programming error, but it can have many possible causes.
-The author of the code might have forgotten to check some condition before dereferencing, or the caller might have passed a dangling pointer into the function, or some other code might have released the memory too early, or any number of other possibilities.
-Without more information, it's impossible to know, so the only way to somewhat reliably recover from a programming error is to discard the entire address space and terminate the program.
+The author of the code might have forgotten to check some condition before dereferencing, which might mean that only a small amount of local state is invalid.
+Or the caller might have passed a dangling pointer into the function, which means that some of the caller's state is probably invalid.
+Or some arbitrarily-distant code might have released the memory too early, in which case any part of the program that has a copy of the pointer is invalid.
+These possibilities are far from exhaustive, and they would need to be broken down much further to identify exactly which state to discard.

+A programmer might be able to correctly anticipate some number of possible bugs, and given sufficient heroics they might even be able to programmatically diagnose them based on their effects in order to invalidate the appropriate amount of state.
+But this will almost always be much more difficult, and probably much more brittle, than simply fixing the anticipated bug or verifying its absence.

 Thus, we expect that supporting recovery from programming errors would provide little or no benefit.
 Furthermore, it would be harmful to several of Carbon's